Dedication & Preface — Opening Blind Eyes | Christ the True Light

 — John 1:14 (NKJV)

-This is where our generation gets the Son from.
-But this is what humanity struggles to understand.
+This is one of many verses where our generation gets the name Son from.
+But here is what humanity has always struggled to understand.
 He has always lived in us.
 Always.
 The same Spirit inside Jesus that performed every miracle through Him is the same Spirit that lives inside you.
 He is the Word.
 He is Christ the Son.
 And Jesus called Him Father.

 Jesus was the fullest expression of what Christ had always been doing — indwelling human vessels, speaking through them, working through them.
 The difference is that in Jesus there was no mixture.
 No divided occupancy.
 The Word filled the vessel completely.
 Without measure.

 But there is another spirit that works the same way.
-And he has been doing it just as long.
+And he has been occupying vessels just as long.

 Satan does not create.
 He mimics.
 Christ indwells — Satan occupies.
 Christ brings life to the vessel.
 Satan destroys it when he is finished with it.